Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Results

+We performed the same analysis on FRB 20220912A for comparison purposes.
+The waiting time distribution $P(t)$ exhibits similar behavior across various fluence thresholds, just as the results for FRB 121102 presented in Figure \ref{fig:frb121102}(a).
+Upon rescaling using Eq.
+(1), all thresholds in the waiting time distribution show consistent behavior with the same function $g(x)$ [Eq.(\ref{f_scale})], characterized by $\gamma = 2.63 \pm 0.15$ and $\beta = 0.82 \pm 0.15 $, respectively.
+Generally, different burst sources have very different burst environments and properties, but the statistical analysis findings of these two very extensive samples of repeating FRBs suggest the universally applicable scale invariant waiting time distribution.

+To further verify the universality of the waiting time distribution of FRBs, we performed a statistical analysis of the data from the two active burst periods of FRB 20201124A.
+It was found that there were explicit differences in the statistical parameters between the two time periods (separated by about 106 days), and this may be related to the burst mechanism.
+In the subsequent discussion section, we will compare this phenomenon with the different behaviors of solar flares during maximum and minimum periods, in the hope of gaining a deeper understanding of this difference.

+As shown in Figure \ref{fig:frb20201124A}(a), before time rescaling, FRB 20201124A (B) exhibits a more active state on shorter time scales, while FRB 20201124A (A) shows relative activity on longer time scales.
+Similar to the behavior of FRB 121102 and FRB 20220912A, under different threshold values, both their waiting time distributions $P(t)$ display varying trends.
+After rescaling, the same unified function $g(x)$ [Eq.(\ref{f_scale})] applies to both FRB 20201124A (A) and FRB 20201124A (B).
+The parameters are $\gamma = 2.40 \pm 0.59$ and $\beta = 0.74 \pm 0.26$ for FRB 20201124A (A) and $\gamma = 3.04 \pm 0.56$ and $\beta = 0.95 \pm 0.24$ for FRB 20201124A (B).
+The presence of the same unified function in the description of the waiting time of FRB 20201124A both for two active periods is intriguing, suggesting that the function form of the waiting time distribution is universal.
+The difference in the parameter $\gamma$ may reveal more characteristics about the central engine and radiation mechanisms.

-The slow decay provided by the waiting time distribution (Eq.(\ref{f_scale})) is a signature of bursts clustering, compared with a Poisson process which means that the bursts tend to be closer to each other in the short time scale.
-However, the lack of exponential decay might simply imply that the system is being driven in a correlated way.
-Although the physical origin of the correlated drive will be physical background dependent, the present characterization of the stochastic temporal occurrence of bursts by means of a unified law indicates the existence of universal mechanisms in the bursts generation process, governed only by the bursts of occurrence rate.
+The slow decay observed in the waiting time distribution [Eq.(\ref{f_scale})] indicates clustered bursts, unlike a Poisson process where bursts are evenly spread over time.
+This implies that bursts tend to occur close to each other over short periods.
+However, the lack of exponential decay might be due to the correlated system driving.
+Although the physical origin of this correlated drive is background dependent, our current analysis, which characterizes the temporal occurrence of bursts using a unified law, supports the existence of universal mechanisms in the burst generation process, governed solely by the burst occurrence rate $\lambda$, which is inverse to the average waiting time $\bar{\tau}$.

-A non-Poisson property of bursts clustering over time and power-law energy distribution for both FRB121102 and FRB20201124A have been shown\cite{Zhang, Gourdji, FAST1, FAST2, Cruces, Oppermann}, implying that bursts are likely to occur involving a more complex stochastic process.
-Supposing that the burst rate $\lambda (t)$ of repeating FRBs is time dependent and varies slowly with time.
-Similar process was introduced in modeling time dependent Poisson process of solar flare waiting time distribution\cite{Wheatland, Aschwanden}.
-Then the distribution of waiting times is described as